bishaldml/Automating-Tetris-Deployment-with-ArgoCD-Terraform-and-Jenkins/README.md

 5. next
 6. Create access key and download the .csv file to use later.

+## STEP-1: Creating a EC2 instance with Following configurations using Terraform.
 ##### Creating EC2 instance and other aws resources using Terraform.
 #### Clone this repo: https://github.com/Aj7Ay/Tetris-V1.git
 1. Open the clone repo with vs-code IDE.